PhantomCS777/COP290-Subtask3/README.md

 **Output Generation**
 The `Output` class is responsible for writing the results of the trading strategies to the filesystem.
 The `write` function in the `Output` class checks the `is_pair` flag to determine the correct output format, which suggests a design with attention to the different requirements of single stock strategies versus pairs trading strategies.

  **Error Handling**
 The data reading function `readStockPrice` includes basic error handling to check if the file is open, demonstrating the robustness of the design in terms of input validation.

+### Algorithmic Optemizations

+**DMA/DMA++/BASIC/PAIRS** : Used sliding window to make these run in `O(n)` where n is corresponds to number of trading days.

+**STOP_LOSS_PAIR** : We need to close multiple position on same day based on z-score and stoploss threshold so we are able to achieve and maintain this is in theta of the current number of open positions.

+**Linear Regression** : The biggest optimizations have been done for this.
+A very big concern in directly using the normal form and calculating inverse is that methods of calculation inverse is computationally heavy and numerically unstable(accumulation of floating point error).
+Hence we explored and concluded to use one of the standard algorithms of QR factorisation and Modified Gram Schmidt(which is numerically much stable).
+The book reference : Numerical Linear Algebra (Lloyd N. Trefethen, David Bau III).
+This also allowed us to solve for the weights of the model in `$O(mn^2)$` order where m is the number of  training days and n is the number of features.
+The function to calculate the `R score` also has been written.